clayrisser/prisma-generator-nestjs-dto/README.md

 These classes can also be used with the built-in [ValidationPipe](https://docs.nestjs.com/techniques/validation#using-the-built-in-validationpipe) and [Serialization](https://docs.nestjs.com/techniques/serialization).

 This is a fork of [@vegardit/prisma-generator-nestjs-dto](https://github.com/vegardit/prisma-generator-nestjs-dto) and adds support to enhance fields with additional schema information, e.g., description.
-[OpenAPI annotations](#openapi-annotations).
+See [Schema Object annotations](#schema-object-annotations).

 ### ToDo